 (a) A county department of job and family services (CDJFS); or

-(b) A hospital, the department of youth services (DYS), a federally qualified health center (FQHC) or a FQHC look-alike, that meet the requirements described in Chapter 5160-28 of the Administrative Code; or
+(c) A federally qualified health center (FQHC) or an FQHC look-alike that meets the requirements described in Chapter 5160-28 of the Administrative Code; or

-(c) A local health department, a women, infants, and children (WIC) clinic, or other entity as designated by the director.
+(d) A local health department, a special supplemental nutrition program for women, infants, and children (WIC) clinic, or other entity as designated by the director.

-(66) "Real property" means land, including buildings or immovable objects, attached permanently to the land.
+(75) "Real property" means land, including buildings or immovable objects attached permanently to the land.

-(68) "Renew" or "renewal" means a review to determine whether the individual continues to meet all of the eligibility requirements of the medical assistance category.
-A renewal is performed annually or when information about possible changes to an individual's eligibility is received by the administrative agency.
+(78) "Renew" or "renewal" means a review of eligibility factors to determine whether the individual continues to meet all of the criteria of a medical assistance category.
+A renewal is performed annually.

-(69) "Reporting" means notifying the administrative agency of any changes that may affect an individual's eligibility for medical assistance.
-Reporting changes and providing verifications is the responsibility of any individual, person, or entity who has a legal or financial responsibility for or who stands in the place of an individual, including:
+(79) "Reporting" means notifying the administrative agency of any changes that may affect an individual's eligibility for medical assistance.
+Reporting changes and providing verifications is the responsibility of any individual, person, or entity who has a legal or financial responsibility for, or who stands in the place of, an individual, including: